pauldotyu/azure-pipelines-terraform/README.md

 ![approvals](/images/approvals.png)

 > NOTE: Repeat this process for the **prod** environment.
-We will not need to add an approval check for **dev** environment as we will let devs deploy there without any check in place.
+We will not need to add an approval check for **dev** environment as we will let deployments go through without any checks in place.

 ### Write our Azure Pipeline

 We are ready to write a YAML pipeline.
-Click on Pipelines then on the **New pipeline** button.
+In the left-hand navigation, click on **Pipelines** then on the **Create pipeline** button.

 Click on **Azure Repos Git** and make sure you are using the **YAML** version, then pick your Git repo